JoaoCostaIFG/slam/docs/part1/specification_pt1.md

 ## Problem

-The goal of SLAM algorithms (Simultaneous Localization and Mapping) is to map an environment navigated by and autonomous vehicle, while simultaneously locating it in the map, without access to pre-existing maps or external devices.
+The goal of SLAM algorithms (Simultaneous Localization and Mapping) is to map an environment navigated by an autonomous vehicle, while simultaneously locating it in the map, without access to pre-existing maps or external devices.
 This project will focus on applying SLAM algorithms in the context of sub-aquatic navigation using a sonar device.